drkinder/Calendario/README.md

 </ul>

 ## Desperately Needed Improvements<ul>
-<li>Switch from .txt files to hold monthly information to a database.</li>
+<li>Switch from using .txt files to store month and event data to a database.</li>
 </ul>

 ## Currently Abandoned